Meet Me in St. Louis (album)

-Meet Me In St. Louis is a studio album of phonograph records by Judy Garland with Georgie Stoll's Orchestra, released by Decca Records in 1944 featuring songs presented in the Metro-Goldwyn-Mayer eponymous motion picture.
+Meet Me In St. Louis is the third studio album by the American actress and singer Judy Garland.
+It was released on November 2, 1944, by Decca Records.
+Orchestrated with Georgie Stoll's Orchestra, the album consists of songs from the Metro-Goldwyn-Mayer eponymous motion picture.
+A phonograph record, the recording was made specially for Decca, which Garland was under contract to.

 Reception

 Released less than 10 days before Columbia and Victor Records formally ended the 1942-44 recording ban, the album peaked at number two on the April 7, 1945 Billboard Best-Selling Popular Record Albums chart.
 In their Record Possibilities column, the magazine praised "The Trolley Song":